Fractured Magic: Chapter Thirteen

 “Alive?”
 Maebhe asked, at the same time Dinara asked, “Aim?”

 Roman stood at least a foot taller than this stranger, but that didn’t stop the man from dragging Roman into a hug.
-Roman squawked indignantly, struggled a moment, and then gave in, his whole face scrunching up as he wrinkled his nose.
+Roman squawked indignantly, struggle, and finally gave in, his whole face scrunching up as he wrinkled his nose.
 It was cute.
 Maebhe hadn’t been sure when they first met, but she thought now that Roman couldn’t be much older than her.

 “Roman?
 What’s going on?”
 Dinara asked.

 “Roman?” the man repeated, pulling away to look Roman up and down.
-He still held Roman’s shoulders as he peered around him to study Dinara next.
-When his gaze landed on Maebhe’s cloaked form, Maebhe saw curiosity ignite behind his eyes.
-“Come in, come in.”
+He held Roman’s shoulders, peered around him to study Dinara next.
+When his gaze finally landed on Maebhe’s cloaked form, curiosity ignited behind his eyes.
+He pushed Roman aside, toward the open door.“Come in, come in.”

 And it was, if you could get past the smell.
 This smuggler had eclectic taste, the front rooms filled with all sorts of strange collections — mounted rifles, pinned butterflies, framed photos and other ephemera.
-The decor was patterned and bright, giving the place a cozy, homey feel.
-She lowered her hood as she looked around, and the smuggler regarded her with even more interest now that it was off.
+The decor was patterned and bright, giving the place a homey feel.
+Maebhe lowered her hood as she looked around, and the smuggler regarded her with even more interest now that it was off.
 “An orinian,” he said.
 “I might’ve known.
-Here I hoped this was a social call, Roman.”
+Here, I’d hoped this was a social call.”

 “And you’re a maranet, aren’t you?”
 Maebhe asked.
 She’d never met one in person; they were rare, even here in Gallontea.
-In addition to being a mostly northern people, their long lives meant they didn’t have the same drive to reproduce as the other human races.
+In addition to being a mostly northern people, their long lives meant they didn’t have the same drive to reproduce as the other human races, keeping their population low.

 “This is Maebhe Cairn and Dinara Condeh,” Roman said.

-“Let me guess: Ms. Maebhe finds herself in need of a swift exit out of Gallontea.”
+“And let me guess: Ms. Maebhe finds herself needing a swift exit out of Gallontea.”

 “Tunnels?”
 Dinara asked.

 “You can’t mean...”
-Ivey trailed off.
+Ivey trailed off, then crossed his arms.
 “Wait just a moment, now.
-I’ve heard some truly bizarre stories about you, you know, since we last met.
-It had been my belief that I’d never see you again, yet here you are, healthy and hale and not even a day older, besides.
-I’m owed explanations, I think.”
+I’ve heard some truly bizarre stories about you since we last met, you know.
+It had been my belief that I’d never see you again, yet here you are, healthy and hale and not even a day older, besides, and you want to go there?
+I’m owed some explanations, I think.”

-Maebhe took a definitive step back from the conversation, going over to study Ivey’s pinned butterflies to remove herself from it as obviously as possible.
-She recognized one, gold and spotted, from Creae Valley.
+Maebhe took a definitive step back from the conversation, going over to study Ivey’s pinned butterflies to separate from it as obviously as possible.
+It was an impressive collection.
+She recognized one specimen, gold and spotted, from the mountain forests behind Orean.

 “I’ll explain everything.
-To both of you,” she heard Roman said, “But I’m afraid it’ll have to wait until after this is all over.”
+To both of you,” she heard Roman say, “But not until this is all over.”

 “Over three hundred years now, Aim,” Ivey interrupted.
 “Quite a bit over.”

+Roman wrinkled his nose, but nodded.
 Beside Maebhe, Dinara looked ill.
-Maebhe pressed down on her shoulder until the girl took the hint and dropped onto the sofa behind her, her skirts fanning out over the patterned fabric.
-When Ivey left to fetch the gun, Maebhe decided to turn the conversation away from firepower.
+When Ivey left the room, Maebhe pressed down on Dinara’s shoulder until the girl took the hint and dropped onto the sofa behind her, her skirts fanning out over the patterned fabric.
+She laid back and closed her eyes and Maebhe decided to turn the conversation away from firepower.
 “Why does he call you Aim?” she asked.

 “A few?”
-Dinara asked.
+Dinara asked, opening her eyes again.
 “Why do I only know the one?”

 “It just...never came up?”
 Roman said.

-Okay, time to pivot in another direction.
-“How long do you think this will take?”
+Time to pivot again, Maebhe thought.
+“How long will this take?”
 Maebhe asked instead.
 “When can we go?
-Will we get them back today?”
+Will we get Kieran and Ide back today?”

 “We?”
 Roman asked, raising an eyebrow at her.
 “You’re not going.”